Yiheng-Gao/AI-Clinic/README.md

 ## User Menu

 1. **Home Page**
-   - Displays a list of previous questions and answers.
+   - Provides a sidebar with previous questions
-   - Provides a sidebar with previous questions and a form to ask new questions.
+   - A form to ask new questions.
+   - Display questions and answers.
    - Includes a button to trigger model fine-tuning with collected data.
 2. **Ask a Question**
-   - Users can type their medical question in the provided textarea and submit it.
+   - Users can type their medical question in the provided text area and submit it.
    - The system generates an answer using the fine-tuned T5 model and displays it on the same page.
    - Users can view the question and the generated answer immediately.
 3. **Rate the Answer**